Skip to main content

 1. Government Initiatives: The Pakistani government has initiated programs to enhance education accessibility and quality.
 Continued commitment and effective implementation of these initiatives can contribute significantly to achieving SDG-4.

-Some international non-governmental organisations (NGOs) including UNICEF, US-Aid, British Council, Asian Development Bank (ADB), World Bank, and British Council are supporting Pakistan for achieving sustainable development particularly, SDG-4.
+Some international non-governmental organisations (NGOs), including UNICEF, US-Aid, British Council, Asian Development Bank (ADB), World Bank, and British Council, they are supporting Pakistan in achieving sustainable development, particularly SDG-4.

 2. Technology Integration: Leveraging technology for education can bridge gaps, especially in remote areas.
 E-learning platforms and digital resources can supplement traditional teaching methods and improve overall learning outcomes.